ziap/ziap.github.io/content/blog/parallel-array/index.md

 ```

 This is exactly the `Monsters` type we manually defined before, and hopefully
-you can see how it will works with any objects that satisfies `Constraint`.
+you can see how it will work with any objects that satisfies `Constraint`.
+From
-From the `View<T>` type, you can annotate and implement the `view` method.
-So
+the `View<T>` type, you can annotate and implement the `view` method.
+So this
-this concludes the implementation of the `ParallelArray` class.
+concludes the implementation of the `ParallelArray` class.

 # Extra features